sc8ttee/python_tricks/docs/filter.md

 #### Disclaimers

 * when filtering None, beware of 0's.
-0 is oftern valid data
+0 is often valid data

 Sources: [_Socratica_](https://youtu.be/hUes6y2b--0)